marxjohnson/bfwl/_posts/updating-autohandbrake.md

 As well as fixing a few bugs on the way, I discovered that `gdialog` which I use to provide GUI dialogs has been replaced with a wrapper for
 [Zenity](https://help.gnome.org/users/zenity/3.32/), a similar tool that doesn't interface with the rdialog gem quite so nicely.
 I hope to find time to improve this, probably by detecting if we're in a graphical environment and using a Ruby Zenity gem instead.

+I also found that HandBrake is now using Flatpak as its primary means of distribution on Linux.
+This meant modifying the commands use to rip and encode titles.
+While it will still support using the `HandBrakeCLI` command however it is installed, it will prefer to use the flatpak using `flatpak run --command=HandBrakeCLI fr.handbrake.ghb`, unless you specifically tell it not to with `--no-flatpak`.

 You can find AutoHandbrake on my [GitHub page](https://github.com/marxjohnson), and I will mention future developments on [Mastodon](https://octodon.social/@marxjohnson).